chrswndrs/me/zet/20220819111406/README.md

 It runs the programm and take the shell-script as its parent.

+If you use command substitution, in every way it's like a seperate script, with seperate scope and everything it does inherrit the parent.

 Related:
  - `man bash`, `/command substitution` or `/Parameter Expansion`